igjese/cards/README.md

 - Trash player's cards when not able to overcome history/victory cards, to put mild pressure to finish the game

 Educational specific mechanics:
-Going in stages corresponding to historical periods:
+- Split game in stages corresponding to historical periods
+- Make cards for each stage reflect economy, culture, military, religion, everyday life for that stage
+- Have short (two paragraphs) "popular-history" text for each card when selected
+- Have "card of the day" show-cased when starting a game

+Historical stages, each with their own decks, are:
 1. Kingdom
 2. Early and mid Republic
 3. Late Republic